Collared and non-collared manifold boundaries: Examples (gallery of horrors)

-Notice that this lemma also holds if some of the boundary components are Moorised. \begin{example} A separable surface with a non $0$-set hence non-strongly collared, but metrisable and collared boundary. \end{example} \proof[Details] \ \\ Let $S$ be the surface $S$ defined by Pr\"uferising the half plane at each height and then Moorising the boundary components $\R_a$ for $a\in\R-\Q$.
+Notice that this lemma also holds if some of the boundary components are Moorised. \begin{example} A separable surface $S$ with a non $0$-set hence non-strongly collared, but metrisable and collared, boundary $\partial S$.
+Moreover, $\partial S$ is strongly paracompact in $S$. \end{example} \proof[Details] Let $S$ be the surface $S$ defined by Pr\"uferising the half plane at each height and then Moorising the boundary components $\R_a$ for $a\in\R-\Q$.
 The boundary being $\cup_{a\in\Q}\R_a$, it is collared by Lindel\"ofness and Theorem \ref{thm:main}.
+The argument given in the proof of Theorem \ref{thm:main} (b) above shows that Lindel\"ofness also implies that $\partial S$ is strongly paracompact in $S$.
 Suppose that $f:S\to[0,1]$ witnesses that $\partial S$ is a $0$-set.
 For $a\in\R-\Q$, the Moorised boundary components $\R_a$ of $\mathbb{P}$ are sent in $(0,1]$ by $f$.
 Hence there is some $n$ such that $U_n = f^{-1}((\frac{1}{n},1])$ intersects the Moorised $\R_a$ for a non-meagre set of $a$.
 By Lemma \ref{lemma:prufbound} there is some strip $(0,c)\times(u,v)$ inside of $U_n$.
 The image of $f$ on the closure of $U_n$ is contained in $[\frac{1}{n},1]$.
 But $\R_a$ is in this closure for some rational $a$, which contradicts the fact that it is a boundary component of $S$ on which $f$ should be $0$. \endproof

+We note in passing that the (double of the) surface of Example \ref{ex:demonios} also appears in Appendix B of \cite{FerBreVla:2021} in which D. Fern\'andez-Bret\'on and N.G.
+Vlamis study ends of non-metrisable manifolds.

-\begin{example} A separable surface with a non $0$-set hence non-strongly collared, but metrisable, collared and connected boundary. \end{example} \proof[Details] \ \\ By identifying some points in the boundary in Example \ref{ex:demonios}.
+\begin{example} A separable surface with a non $0$-set hence non-strongly collared, but metrisable, collared and connected boundary, which is strongly paracompact in the whole surface. \end{example} \proof[Details] By identifying some points in the boundary in Example \ref{ex:demonios}.
 Let $q_n$, $n\in\omega$ be an enumeration of $\Q$.
 If $B\subset\R$, we write $B_q$ for the corresponding subset of $\R_q$ (the boundary component at height $q$).
-We identify now $x\in (1,\infty)_{q_n}$ with $-x\in(-\infty,-1)_{q_{n+1}}$.
+We identify now $x\in [1,\infty)_{q_n}$ with $-x\in(-\infty,-1]_{q_{n+1}}$.
 The resulting boundary is a copy of $\R$.
 See Figure \ref{fig:gluing}. \endproof